 6. Legal and ethical framework for acquisition and disposal of items

-The museum recognises its responsibility to work within the parameters of the Museum Association Code of Ethics when considering acquisition and disposal.
+The museum recognises its responsibility to work within the parameters of the Museum Association Code of Ethics and accepted best practice when considering acquisition and disposal.

 7. Collecting policies of other museums